Last Updated on February 17, 2023 by Lori Geurin

-Maybe you’ve been diagnosed with fibromyalgia, myofascial pain syndrome, autoimmune conditions or chronic fatigue syndrome – as I was at first.
+Maybe you’ve been diagnosed with fibromyalgia, myofascial pain syndrome, autoimmune conditions, or chronic fatigue syndrome – as I was initially.

 But, like me, you wonder, what is causing all of this?
 Why am I in pain and exhausted all the time?

 I created a Lyme resource to help answer your questions.
 The guide provides you with:

 - more details about Lyme and other tick-borne diseases

 - where to find financial help for Lyme patients

 - instructions for how to properly remove a tick